Infinitesimal commutative unipotent group schemes with one-dimensional Lie algebra: Infinitesimal subgroup schemes of supersingular elliptic curves

-\begin{proof} For every real number $x$ we have It is then enough to show that $\frac{n}{2}\geq \frac{n}{3}+1.$ This holds if and only if $n\geq 6.$ One can check by hand that for $n=3,4,5$ the statement holds true as well. \end{proof}

 \begin{prop} Let $k$ be algebraically closed and $G$ be an infinitesimal commutative unipotent $k$-group scheme with one-dimensional Lie algebra.
-Then $G$ is contained in a smooth connected one-dimensional algebraic group if and only if either $G\simeq\alpha_{p^n}$ for some $n\geq 1$ (in this case $G\subseteq\G_a$) or $G\simeq W_n^n[V-F]$ (in this case $G$ is contained in the $p^n$-torsion $E[p^n]=W_{2n}^{2n}[V-F]$ of a supersingular elliptic curve $E$). \end{prop}
+Then $G$ is contained in a smooth connected one-dimensional algebraic group if and only if either $G\simeq\alpha_{p^n}\subseteq\G_a$ or $G$ is an infinitesimal subgroup scheme of a supersingular elliptic curve. \end{prop}